Senate Elections

 If you have any questions about the campaigning process, please contact elections@ucanwest.ca.

-Nominations will be submitted on your own behalf but must be signed by three other eligible faculty members.
+Nominations will be submitted on your own behalf but must be signed by three other eligible student members.

-have a continuing appointment at UCW as an instructor, a lecturer, an assistant professor, an associate professor, or a professor in a degree program (i.e., undergraduate and graduate).
+- have a continuing appointment at UCW as an instructor, a lecturer, an assistant professor, an associate professor or a professor in a degree program (i.e., undergraduate or graduate).

-Please note that visiting, adjunct and sessional faculty are not eligible to nominate, run for election or vote in the upcoming Senate elections.
+Please note that visiting and adjunct faculty are not eligible to nominate, run for election or vote in the upcoming Senate elections.
+For more information about eligibility, see Sections 2.1 and 4.1-4.5 contained in Appendix A to the Bylaws (Rules to Govern Elections to the Academic Council).

 No. Faculty and staff members who are also UCW students are not eligible to run as student representatives.